 - Students must first verify with their APSS advisor that they meet the requirements to be considered for an internship and the internship class.
 Students can request an evaluation of their eligibility here: https://rutgers.ca1.qualtrics.com/jfe/form/SV_262kiuYdNr87bym.

 - Approved students then complete internship forms A and B, available here: SCJ Undergraduate Internship Packet.
-The SCJ Director of Community Outreach, Lori Scott-Pickens at email@example.com must approve students to register for the internship course.
+Once completed, please download and email to the SCJ Director of Community Outreach, Lori Scott-Pickens at firstname.lastname@example.org.
+Director Pickens must approve students to register for the internship course.
 Approved students will receive a special permission number from their APSS advisor.

 Students are responsible for completing agency internship application process, including background checks.